 There’s growing apprehension over Secretary of Education Betsy DeVos’ decision to drop plans put forward by the Obama administration that would have imposed tougher, performance-based customer service standards on companies that collect payments on student loans.

-Instead, the Trump administration is preparing to award a contract to a single company that will be responsible for collecting payments on $880 million in federal student loan debt.
+Instead, the Trump administration is preparing to award a contract to a single company that will be responsible for collecting payments on $880 billion in federal student loan debt.

 The move “threatens to increase rates of delinquency and default, degrade the quality of customer service, and make it harder for borrowers to manage their federal loans,” more than 150 House and Senate Democrats told DeVos in a letter last month.